openMF/mifos-mobile/.github/PULL_REQUEST_TEMPLATE.md

-Fixes #{Issue Number}
+Fixes #Issue_Number

-Please Add Screenshots If any UI changes.
+Please Add Screenshots If there are any UI changes.

 Please make sure these boxes are checked before submitting your pull request - thanks!